danbz/aesthetic-programming/source/bibliography.md

 - Cox, Geoff, and Joasia Krysa, eds. *Engineering Culture: On the Author as (Digital) Producer*.
 New York, Autonomedia, 2005.
 - Cox, Geoff, and Alex McLean. *Speaking Code: Coding as Aesthetic and Political Expression*.
 Cambridge, MA: MIT Press, 2013.
 - Cox, Geoff, Alex McLean, and Adrian Ward.
 “The Aesthetics of Generative Code.”
 Presented at the Generative Art 00 International Conference, Politecnico di Milano, IT, 2000. <https://www.academia.edu/10519146/The_Aesthetics_of_Generative_Code>.
-Cramer, Florian.
+- Cramer, Florian.
 “Language.”
 In *Software Studies: A Lexicon*.
 Edited by Matthew Fuller, 168–173.
 Cambridge, MA: MIT Press, 2008.
+- Cramer, Florian, and Ulrike Gabriel, "Software Art," *American Book Review*, Issue “Codeworks”(Alan Sondheim, Ed.), 2001.
 - Crary, Jonathan. *24/7: Late Capitalism and the Ends of Sleep*.
 London: Verso, 2013.
 - Crawford, Kate, and Vladan Joler.
 “Anatomy of an AI System: The Amazon Echo as an anatomical map of human labor, data and planetary resources.”
 2018. <https://anatomyof.ai/>.
 - Cukier, Kenneth, and Victor Mayer-Schönberger.
 “The Rise of Big Data.” *Foreign Affairs*.
 Last updated May/June 2013. <https://www.foreignaffairs.com/articles/2013-04-03/rise-big-data>.